← Back to Home

 (b) Train DIR27-S, test DIR27-L

-Figure 5.
+Figure 6.
 Cross-dataset jump-case diagnostics.
 The two transfer directions exhibit similar error structures, supporting the hypothesis that data diversity and domain-robust training are both insufficient at the current stage.

-To probe this failure mode, we further evaluate a rotation-equivariant augmentation strategy inspired by RIO [19].
+Rotation-equivariant augmentation failure.
+To probe this failure mode, we evaluate a rotation-equivariant augmentation strategy inspired by RIO [20].
 The principle is that rotated inertial inputs should correspond to rotated velocity labels, i.e., \(\left([\boldsymbol{\omega}_{k:k+100},\mathbf{a}_{k:k+100}],\bar{\mathbf{v}}\right)\) and \(\left([\mathbf{R}\boldsymbol{\omega}_{k:k+100},\mathbf{R}\mathbf{a}_{k:k+100}],\mathbf{R}\bar{\mathbf{v}}\right)\) should be equivalent training samples.

 In our setting, this augmentation degrades performance rather than improving it.
 A likely explanation is that practical non-idealities (e.g., axis-dependent sensor bias and controller-induced dynamics in xArm6 velocity execution) violate strict rotational equivalence.
-As an additional diagnostic, we perform a label-flip test on AXIS-7 by swapping the \(+y/-y\) labels at evaluation time; the F1 score on the y-axis classes drops by ~25%, supporting the claim that the measured data distribution cannot be modeled as a simple rigid rotation of idealized inertial signals.
+As an additional diagnostic, we perform a label-flip test on AXIS-7 by swapping the \(+y/-y\) labels at evaluation time; the F1 score on the y-axis classes drops by 24.7%, supporting the claim that the measured data distribution cannot be modeled as a simple rigid rotation of idealized inertial signals.

-Phase 3: Polyline (Zigzag) Motions
+Phase 3: Polyline (Zigzag) Trajectory Evaluation

+Objective.
 To better approximate real trajectories with direction changes, we introduce waypoint-driven polyline motions.
 The IMU orientation remains fixed during each sequence, while instantaneous velocity direction changes over time.

-Supervision strategy: Because motion within one window is no longer strictly linear, we define the target as the net displacement vector from the first to the last frame in the window, then map it to the nearest class among the same 27 directional bins.
+Supervision strategy.
+Because motion within one window is no longer strictly linear, we define the target as the net displacement vector from the first to the last frame in the window: \(\mathbf{d}_{\text{net}} = \mathbf{p}_{k+W} - \mathbf{p}_k\) We then map this net displacement to the nearest class among the 27 directional bins by computing: \(c^* = \arg\min_{c \in \mathcal{C}} \|\text{normalize}(\mathbf{d}_{\text{net}}) - \mathbf{v}_c\|_2\) where \(\mathbf{v}_c\) is the unit direction vector for class \(c\).

 References